Building A Successful Outbound Sales Strategy From Scratch

 Expose People to Your Content

 People need to know you exist and that you have something to say.
-However, when putting out your content on platforms like LinkedIn, you should make sure you’re offering your audience valuable information, answering their questions, and establishing yourself as an authority with a reliable source of information.
+However, you should always make sure you’re offering your audience valuable information, answering their questions, and establishing yourself as an authority with a reliable source of information.

 Writing LinkedIn Posts